Domant3lis/PSP-Generator/README.md

 * `Till: ` - Follows when the work on a commit ended, usually is not needed as commit timestamp is used, this option overrides the commit timestamp
 * `Interruptions: ` - Subtracts time from interruptions then working on a commit.
 * `Tag: ` - This field won't appear in the final table and is planned to be used exclusively for filtering commits
 * `Details: ` - this is the field where the rest of commit message is saved

 ## To improve / fix

 I may or may not implement these improvements, listed with no priority in mind:

 * Implement generation of time spent summary by action and files
+* Add --PSP-Overhead option: add a specified amount of time between each commit of action PSP
+* Implement @prev_commit on all fields
 * Filter data based on which person(s) made the commits
 * Do time calculation from intermediary CSV files
 * Integrate issue tracking